Icenium/icenium-cli/README.md

 After the operation completes, the Telerik AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment on Android devices.
 Scan the produced QR code on your device, install the app, and run it.

-To run your app on an iOS device, install the Telerik AppBuilder companion app on the device, run it, and run the following command in the command line.
+To run your app on an iOS device, install the Telerik AppBuilder companion app on the device, run it, and navigate to the folder containing your project files and run the following command in the command line.

 ```bash
 $ appbuilder build ios --companion